kodedphp/http/README.md

 // Somewhere in your app, use the `Request` object to run validation

 if ($response = $request->validate(new FormValidator)) {
-    // {"message":"Username is required","code":400}
+    // {"message":"Username is required","status":400}
     return $response;
 }
 ```

-The error response will always have a status code set (`code` value) in the error message.
+The error response will always have a status code set (`status` value) in the error message.
 If the status code is not provided in the validation, the default is `400 Bad Request`.